msn0/vrt-react/README.md

 └── .vrt.js
 ```

-Once we have it it's time to generate our first screenshots.
+Once we have it it's time to generate our first screenshot.
 Just run `vrt-react`, e.g.

 ```sh
 $ npx vrt-react